PXLARio/pokeapi/README.md

-### Simple single page app that queries the PokeAPI, and allows two players to select from 100 different Pokémon.
+### Simple single page app that queries the PokeAPI, and allows two players to select from 30 different Pokémon.

+This is meant to be a learning project for learning how to work with APIs and display content

 Features to implement:
-- Pull down images of Pokémon sprites and display on the page
+- Pull down images of Pokémon sprites and display on the page ✅
 - Pull down and display stats of selected Pokémon
 - Add in some margin/padding to shape up layout
 - Look into implementing a wrapper to help with caching; possibly [pokeapi-js-wrapper](https://github.com/PokeAPI/pokeapi-js-wrapper#install) others available [here](https://github.com/PokeAPI/pokeapi)